 What effect has it had on your relationship?

 Oh, not good.
 For the sake of others, I’ll say no more.
-I’ve met a few ladies as Mikki but at present I am single by choice.
-No lets correct that, i’m bloody happy to be single and not looking for anyone either.
+I’ve had quite a few relationships as Mikki but at present I am single by choice.
+No, lets correct that, I’m bloody happy to be single and not looking for anyone either.